 Rangineh received specialized training in working with groups in conflict through the University of San Francisco and is trained in the Technology of Participation® methods, which includes skills in strategic planning, consensus building, action planning, and implementation.
 She has extensive cross-sector experience including work with not-for-profit, private and public institutions and brings a collaborative range of skills from these experiences to her work.
 She has successfully led groups through processes ranging from building initial organizational infrastructure all the way to strategic planning.
 In May 2013, Rangineh became a certified trainer with the National Conflict Resolution Center based in San Diego, CA followed by becoming a Certified Professional Facilitator through the International Association of Facilitators the subsequent year.
 In November 2016, Rangineh was named one of Sacramento Business Journal's 40 Under 40.
-Most recently, Rangineh also became a Racial Healing Circle facilitator through the Oakland-based nonprofit Attitudinal Healing Connections.
+Rangineh also serves as a Racial Healing Circle facilitator after receiving training from the Oakland-based nonprofit Attitudinal Healing Connections.

 In addition to her professional work, Rangineh has a fierce commitment to giving back to her community and working with youth.
 Among her repertoire of community service and youth work is having served as an adult mentor for Minds Matter, a Portland-based youth mentoring program.
 She also served as a facilitator for several youth camps and continues to work with youth as a facilitator with Soliya, a global virtual exchange program that engages youth in difference through dialogue.
 In 2013, Rangineh co-founded the Sacramento Young Professionals of Color, a group dedicated to creating a space for dialogue and community among young professional of color in the Sacramento region.